Farman F.60 Goliath: Design and development

 The Goliath was initially designed in 1918 as a heavy bomber capable of carrying 1000 kg of bombs with a range of 1500 km.
 It was a fixed-undercarriage three-bay biplane of fabric-covered wood construction, powered by two Salmson 9Z engines.
 It had a simple and robust, yet light structure.
-The wings were rectangular with a constant profile with aerodynamically balanced ailerons fitted to both upper and lower wings.
+The wings were rectangular with a constant profile with aerodynamically balanced ailerons fitted to both the upper and lower wings.

-It was undergoing initial testing when World War I came to an end and Farman realized there would be no orders for his design.
+It was undergoing initial testing when World War I came to an end on 11 November 1918, and Farman realized there would be no orders for his bomber design.
 Nonetheless he was quick to understand that the big, box-like fuselage of the Goliath could be easily modified to convert the aircraft into an airliner.
-Commercial aviation was beginning to be developed and was in need of purpose-built aircraft.
+Commercial aviation was beginning to develop and was in need of purpose-built aircraft.
 With the new passenger cabin arrangement, the Goliath could carry up to 12 or 14 passengers.
 It had large windows to give the passengers a view of the surroundings.
 The Salmson engines could be replaced by other types (Renault, Lorraine) if a customer desired it.
 Approximately 60 F.60 Goliaths were built.
 Between 1927 and 1929, eight Goliaths with various engines were built under licence in Czechoslovakia, four by Avia and four by Letov.